 Your LinkedIn headshot is not a passport photo.
 It’s not a mug shot, and it’s not supposed to be expressionless.

 Smile!
-Yes, you are a professional but that does not mean you can never show your teeth.
+Yes, you are a professional but that does not mean you shouldn’t show your teeth.

 You are looking to connect so be proud of those gnashers and welcome your connections with your winning smile.